-Qualifications and Affiliation Registration of Voters

-21. Eligibility to Vote.
+Qualifications and Registration of Voters • 21.
+Eligibility to Vote.

-A. Basic Requirements Subject to the limitations contained herein, any person who meets the following requirements shall be entitled to vote in elections for Principal Chief, Deputy Principal Chief, Council and referenda of the Cherokee Nation:
+A. Basic Requirements.
+Subject to the limitations contained in Sub-sections B and D of this Section, any person who meets the following requirements shall be entitled to vote in elections and referenda of the Cherokee Nation:

-1. The person shall be a member citizen of the Cherokee Nation eighteen (18) years of age or older as of the date of any election called theyear-of-the-election-or-referenda; and

-2. A person shall be registered to vote no later than the last business day in April March of the election year.
-Provided that Tribal members citizens that are seventeen (17) years old and can show that their birth date is prior to the date of the primary election shall be allowed to register to vote.

-(A) If said person is a resident voter as defined herein he/she shall affiliate with the district in which he or she resides.

-(B) If said person is a non-resident voter as defined herein he/she shall affiliate with a district of his or her choice.

-3. All persons who voted in the last primary or general election shall be deemed eligible to vote unless they have relinquished their citizenship.
-The Election Commission shall maintain this list and shall make every effort to publish the list throughout the Cherokee Nation, including but not limited to publishing this list in a newspaper of general circulation within each voting district.

-13. Original Enrollees.
-An original enrollee who is not on the Qualified Voter List at a precinct but who appears at the precinct with proof that he or she is an original enrollee and that his or her place of residence was within that district prior to the date of the election complete a voter registration affiliation form and shall be allowed to cast a ballot immediately thereafter.
+- I. The person shall be a member of the Cherokee Nation eighteen (18) years of age or older as of the first business day in March of the year of the election or referenda; and - 2.
+The person shall be registered to vote in a district and precinct as of the first business day in March of the election year. - B. Inactive Voters.
+A person whose name appears on the Inactive Voter List as set forth in Section 23 B of this Title shall not be eligible to vote in an election unless he or she has re-registered to vote on or before the first business day in March of the election year or referenda. - C. Original Enrollees.
+An original enrollee who is not on the Qualified Voter List at a precinct but who appears at the precinct with proof that he or she is an original enrollee and that his or her place of residence was within that district as of the first business day in March shall fill out an application for voter registration and shall be allowed to cast a ballot immediately thereafter.

-C. Voting by Districts.
+D. Voting by Districts.

-1. Resident Registered Voters.
+- 1. Resident Registered Voters.
 Every resident registered voter shall be registered to vote in the district of his or her residence.
-A resident registered voter shall have the right to vote only for the candidate or candidates for a Council seat or seats for the district in which the voter resides, and cannot vote for a candidate or candidates for a Council seat or seats for any other district.

-2. Non-resident Registered Voters.
-Every non-resident registered voter shall be registered to vote in only one district and precinct which he or she has selected.
-A non-resident registered voter shall have the right to vote only for the candidate or candidates for a Council seat or seats for the voter's registered district.

-3. Re-registration affiliation for Purposes of Changing District And/Or Precinct.
-A resident registered voter who has moved to a new district or who wishes to change precinct, and a non-resident registered voter who wishes to change district and/or precinct, may re-register for a new district and/or precinct on or before, but not after, the last business day in March of the election year, in order to effect a change of voting district and/or precinct for said election year; provided that the new registration affiliation form shall be delivered to the Election Services Office on or before said day in order to be valid for said election year.

-4. Effect of Failure to Re-register.
-Any resident or non-resident registered voter who fails to change his or her voting district and/or precinct by re-registering affiliating with for a new district and/or a new precinct on or before the last business day in March of the election year must vote during the current election year for the candidate or candidates for Council within the district in which the person was affiliated registered to vote as of said date.
+A resident registered voter shall have the right to vote only for the candidate or candidates for a Council seat or seats for the district in which the voter resides, and cannot vote for a candidate or candidates for a Council seat or seats for any other district, except as provided in Sub-section 4 of this Section. - 2.
+Non-resident Registered Voters.
+Every non-registered resident voter shall be registered to vote in only one district and precinct which he or she has selected.
+A non-resident registered voter shall have the right to vote only for the candidate or candidates for a Council seat or seats for the voter's registered district. - 3.
+Re-registration for Purposes of Changing District And/Or Precinct.
+A resident registered voter who has moved to a new district or who wishes to change precinct, and a non-resident registered voter who wishes to change district and/or precinct, may re-register for a new district and/or precinct on or before, but not after, the first business day in March of the election year, in order to effect a change of voting district and/or precinct for said election year; provided that the new registration form shall be delivered to the Election Services Office on or before said day in order to be valid for said election year. - 4.
+Effect of Failure to Re-register.
+Any resident or non-resident registered voter who fails to change his or her voting district and/or precinct by re-registering for a new district and/or a new precinct on or before the first business day in March of the election year must vote during the current election year for the candidate or candidates for Council within the district in which the person was registered to vote as of said date.

-22. Affiliation Registration Process
+♦ 22.
+Registration Process